 The “Mazda” OEM scissor jack, that in some markets is located in the right-side trunk compartment (along with a spare tire in the bottom trunk cavity) but is not provided as standard equipment here in the U.S. (gram strategy? – we get a tire repair kit with a 12-volt air pump and a can of sealer instead), incorporates a slot to surround the frame rail to concentrate the load away from the seam.
 If you are considering adding the jack and mounting it in it’s dedicated spot, read more about that here.

-According to both the User’s Manual and the Owner’s Manual for the 124 Spider, the car lifting points are marked on the side skirts with the ▼ symbols.
+According to both the User’s Manual and the Owner’s Manual for the 124 Spider, the car lifting location points are marked on the side skirts with the ▼ symbols.
 I have yet to find them.
 See the diagrams at the end of this article for Mazda’s recommended lifting locations.

 Since the Fiat 124 Spider Service Manual* published by Mopar’s Tech Authority is of no use regarding vehicle jacking and/or lift-up positions (the simplest maintenance procedure of all and the $135+ manual states “WORK IN PROGRESS”), here’s an excerpt from Mazda’s MX-5 manual instead…